Skip to Content

 Serving Suggestions

-Spread it onto warm pita bread with shredded lettuce, tomatoes, tangy sumac onions, and your favorite protein.
-Use tahini yogurt dressing to flavor roasted vegetables like turmeric-roasted cauliflower, grilled sweet potatoes, tabbouleh, and other salad recipes.
-And it goes well with meat entrees, especially shawarma, kofta, and lamb burgers.
+Use tahini yogurt to flavor roasted vegetables like turmeric-roasted cauliflower, grilled sweet potatoes, and tabbouleh.
+It also pairs perfectly with shawarma, kofta, and lamb burgers.

-• Refrigerate: Store leftover tahini yogurt sauce in an airtight container or Mason jar for 3-5 days for the best-tasting results.
+Store leftover tahini yogurt sauce in an airtight container or Mason jar for 3-5 days for the best-tasting results.
 It may thicken once refrigerated, so bring it to room temperature and give it a good stir before serving.

 Frequently Asked Questions